AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 inertialCamera.defaultYScale: CGFloat = 1
 ```

+### Animating the Camera

 The `setTo()` method animates the camera’s position, rotation, and scale.
 The order of animations depends on whether the camera is zooming in or out.
-The duration is dynamically determined based on the magnitude of the transformation, but these parameters can be customized in the `setTo()` method definition.
+The duration is dynamically determined based on the magnitude of the transformation.
+These parameters can be customized in the `setTo()` method definition inside the class.

 ```swift
 inertialCamera.setTo(